stutik1/hcm/README.md

-# hcm
-Human Capital Management Application
+# Human Capital Management Application

 Web application code to expose API to create, update ,delete and read employee data in database.
 Using  technology java, Springboot, Postgre DB , JDBC template. step by step instruction to run the application .